Rolls-Royce Phantom IV: History

 In July 1938, Rolls-Royce had to publish in the motoring press an announcement denying that the Phantom III fabrication would be interrupted.
 The following was published on 19 July 1938 in the British magazine The Motor:

 However, a project had been initiated in 1937 to rein in the manufacturing costs of the Rolls-Royce and Bentley (acquired by Rolls-Royce in 1931) motor car chassis.
 This involved the development of a Rationalized Range of cars that shared as many common components of the chassis as possible.
 As implementation of this rationalization plan, several prototypes were made.
 One of these, chassis 30-G-VII, was fitted with a large Park Ward seven-seater limousine body and was called Silver Wraith 80, then Silver Phantom, though it soon became known as Big Bertha.
 This was the genesis of the Phantom IV.

 Likewise, in 1939 and before the starting of hostilities, another straight-eight powered experimental automobile tested during and after World War II was a special Bentley Mark V, chassis 11-B-V, fitted with a bored-out 6.3 litre eight-cylinder engine.
 Although the official Experimental Department name for this car was Comet, its scorching performance earned it the fond epithet Scalded Cat.
 This unit in particular would later play a key role in the decision of creating the Phantom IV.
-Indeed, the Duke of Edinburgh heard about the Bentley nicknamed Scalded Cat in 1948 and asked if he might test it out.
+Indeed, the Prince Philip, Duke of Edinburgh heard about the Bentley nicknamed Scalded Cat in 1948 and asked if he might test it out.
 He enjoyed this experimental car immensely and drove it for considerable distances.
 When he returned it, he apparently murmured about how nice it would be to have a car with performance in the Royal Mews.